This 1988 action thriller, directed by Andrew Davis, is best known nowadays as Steven Seagal's first movie.

-- The Determinator: Nico is suspended, attacked, and his family is threatened.
+- Determinator: Nico is suspended, attacked, and his family is threatened.
 You only think that will stop him because this is the first Seagal film.
 And even then you don't think that will stop him.

 - Does This Remind You of Anything?: The CIA smuggling drugs to fund operations in Latin America.

-- Lawful Stupid: The FBI order Nico to stop following a drug dealer caught with plastic exlosives.
+- Lawful Stupid: The FBI order Nico to stop following a drug dealer caught with plastic explosives.
 He doesn't and discovers the dealer in his local church shortly before the church explodes, while mass is in service no less, killing or wounded dozens of people including the priest and a senators aide.
 What do you do?
 Well, if you are the FBI, you suspend him for not following orders and being a Cowboy Cop, which wouldn't be quite so bad if you chose not to ignore his eyewitness testimony about who the bomber is as well.

 - Screw the Rules, I Make Them!: What do you reckon Zagon, as a top gerry in the secret service, considers himself?

-- Screw the Rules, I'm Doing What's Right: In a sense, Nico is Not So Different from his enemies- illegal wiretapping, disobeying orders, beating up lowlifes, taking Federal Agents hostage, and shooting unarmed men in the street (though to be fair, the last guy had it coming).
+- Screw the Rules, I'm Doing What's Right!: In a sense, Nico is Not So Different from his enemies- illegal wiretapping, disobeying orders, beating up lowlifes, taking Federal Agents hostage, and shooting unarmed men in the street (though to be fair, the last guy had it coming).
 Of course, unlike the villains, he isn't doing this for money, and what they do is far, far worse.

-- Sickening Crunch: It's a Seagal film, so of course this is here.
-In fact its the first Seagal film, so you get to hear the originals.
-Zagon gets two satisying ones- the arm, then the neck.
+- Sickening "Crunch!": It's a Seagal film, so of course this is here.
+In fact it's the first Seagal film, so you get to hear the originals.
+Zagon gets two satisfying ones- the arm, then the neck.
 The arm especially.